FHA Loan Requirements in 2026: A Complete Guide for Tucson Homebuyers

 Grow Right, Every Season: Mastering Your Plant Hardiness Zone

 Ready to transform your yard into a green paradise but feeling overwhelmed when selecting plants?
-Understanding your planting zone is essential to home gardening success.
-Let's learn the USDA Hardiness Zones and discover which plants will likely flourish where you live.
+Understanding your USDA planting zone is one of the most important steps to gardening success.
+Knowing your zone helps you choose flowers, shrubs, trees, vegetables, and grasses that are more likely to thrive in your local climate.

 Imagine the United States as a giant patchwork quilt, each square representing a different climate zone.
 Thirteen zones range from Alaska to Puerto Rico, representing a 10°F difference in the average annual minimum temperature.
 You can reference the official growing zone maps on the USDA website anytime.